tapframe/addon-dc/README.md

 📅 **Release Date**: Browse titles by original release order.
 🎬 **Movies, Series & Animations**: Filter by content type.
 🚀 **Fast & Lightweight**: Optimized for performance with Redis caching.
-📡 **Automatic Weekly Updates**: Always current with TMDb & Cinemeta.
+📡 **Automatic Weekly Updates**: Always current with TMDB/OMDB & Cinemeta.
 📺 **Here’s how it looks in Stremio**: https://imgur.com/a/JlcSlYx / https://imgur.com/a/KkWBlPf

 ---